jingwenshi-dev/Weather-Forecasting-by-GRU-Transformer/README.md

 ##### Quantitative:

-The overall performance of the model can be quantitatively examined by the loss or the MSE, which is around 0.0004.
+The model's overall performance can be quantitatively examined by the loss or the MSE, which is around 0.0004.
 It represents the residual error of the model.
 Since the data set is normalized, the loss should be between 0 to 1.
 The lower the loss if better and 0 represents a perfect match between predictions and targets.

 The model's predicted sample mean is -0.6191, while the target sample mean is -0.6113.
 The difference between the two means is 0.0078, which indicates that the model's predictions are, on average, slightly lower than the target values.